Certification Governance Council (CGC)

 - Establish and maintain annual work-plan for CGC

-- Engage PMI staff from the China office to consult with the CGC about once a year to ensure the CGC is aware of the details around the market in China
+- Engage PMI staff from the China, India and other regional offices or other offices as necessary to consult with the CGC at least yearly to ensure the CGC is aware of the details around these markets

 One time deliverable